EQUI-VOCAL: Synthesizing Queries for Compositional Video Events from Limited User Interactions [Technical Report]: Query synthesis

 \subsection{Active learning}

 One challenge with asking the user for only a handful of examples of the intended event is that we risk overfitting, but asking the user to find a larger number of initial examples is difficult.
-To address this challenge, our approach is to use active learning during query synthesis.
+To address this challenge, we use active learning during query synthesis.

+Many active learning methods have been proposed in the literature with the goal of labeling samples that maximally improve a model trained on those samples.
+E.g., uncertainty-based sampling~\cite{Lewis1994HeterogeneousUS}, estimated error reduction~\cite{Roy2001TowardOA}, and core-set approach~\cite{DBLP:conf/iclr/coreset}.
+In our work, we use active learning to label samples that help us identify which candidate queries are better than others.
+To do so, we need to label samples where candidates disagree: Therefore, we use disagreement-based active learning~\cite{DBLP:conf/aistats/KarimiGKR0021}.
 At every iteration, \system asks the user for a handful of additional labels to differentiate between the $bw$ queries retained from the previous iteration.
-We choose which video segments to ask for labels using a disagreement-based active learning algorithm~\cite{DBLP:conf/aistats/KarimiGKR0021}.
 Intuitively, this method picks the video segments where the retained queries disagree the most.
+A similar idea appears in the query-by-committee algorithm~\cite{Seung1992QueryBC} and has been used in other program synthesis and query synthesis systems~\cite{Ji2020QuestionSF, mell2021synthesizing}. \system's contribution is to incorporate active learning in each iteration of the search process, ensuring an interaction-level labeling experience.
 Using active learning reduces the number of data points a user has to provide; additionally, we posit that it is easier for users to label system-selected examples than to come up with their own.